-Electric utilities, oil and gas companies, automakers and pure-play operators are entering the EV charging infrastructure arena.
+Electric utilities, oil and gas companies, automakers and pure-play EV charging operators are entering the EV charging infrastructure arena.

 Transitioning to electrified transportation will require a shift in behavior for drivers from refilling their fuel tank every week or two, to “topping up” a charge instead – many of them on a daily basis.
-This shift means that EV charging can happen anywhere and at any time, so any charging station becomes a refueling station.
+This shift means that EV charging can happen anywhere and at any time.

 Slow AC charging

-Is generally used in homes, multidwelling units, and fleet charging locations where the vehicles have plenty of time to charge.
+Is typically used in homes, residential buildings, and fleet depots where the vehicles have plenty of time to charge.
 It generally takes 5-8 hours to fully charge the vehicle.
 A converter transforms the AC into DC and feeds it directly into the battery.

 DC Fast Charging